Tracks of Study

 - Completion of all degree requirements within five years of date of admission into the program.

-- Graduates of the Clinical Nurse Leader (CNL), Family Nurse Practitioner (FNP), and the Nurse Educator (NE) tracks are eligible to take the certification exam for their respective disciplines.
+- Graduates of the MSN program are eligible to take the certification exam for their respective disciplines.

-- Download the course sequence for the Master of Science in Nursing degree.
+- View the course sequence for the Master of Science in Nursing degree.
 Within the course sequence are the core courses, and year two of the program provides the separation of courses by the individual track of study chosen by the student.
+Download a printable copy.

 - Download the course sequence for the Post-Master's Family Nurse Practitioner's Certificate.
 The courses for this certificate are the final year of the MSN program for the FNP track of study, consisting of 24 credit hours.